vollyimnetz/crop-thumbnails/readme.txt

 = I have cropped the image but the old one is used on the page. = If you had viewed your image on the site before, your browser has cached the image.
 Go tell them to reload the fresh image from the server by hitting "F5".

-= I have cropped the image but in the featured-image box in the editor the croped version dont show up = Refresh or Update the editor page.
-Note that the image in the featured-image box will only be a preview, to show what image is choosed.
-The theme defines what image-size is used on the front-end.

 = Is it possible to crop an non-cropped image-size? = No. The purpose of this plugin is to provide control for the wordpress automatic crop.
 If you want to crop let's say the full-size image you should
 * a) upload it in a better format in the first place